yuluqinn/CCM-site/final_project_ideas.md

 Elman, J. L. (1990).
 Finding structure in time.
 Cognitive science, 14(2), 179-211.
 Devlin, J., Chang, M. W., Lee, K., & Toutanova, K. (2018).
 Bert: Pre-training of deep bidirectional transformers for language understanding. arXiv preprint arXiv:1810.04805.
 Radford et al., (2019).
 Language Models are Unsupervised Multitask Learners. arXiv preprint.

-## Neural networks - visual representations

-- **Comparing human and convolutional network representations for images**.
-With a visual domain of your choice (objects, animals, cars, etc.), use the Peterson et al. (2016) study design to compare the image similarity ratings between people and a pre-trained deep convolutional neural network trained on image recognition (as you did in Homework 1 Part D).
-Or, using a visual domain of your choice, use the Lake et al. (2015) study design compare typicality ratings between people and a pre-trained deep convolutional neural network trained on image recognition.

-**References**
-Lake, B. M., Zaremba, W., Fergus, R. and Gureckis, T. M. (2015).
-Deep Neural Networks Predict Category Typicality Ratings for Images.
-In Proceedings of the 37th Annual Conference of the Cognitive Science Society.
-Peterson, J., Abbott, J., & Griffiths, T. (2016).
-Adapting Deep Network Features to Capture Psychological Representations.
-Presented at the 38th Annual Conference of the Cognitive Science Society.

 ## Bayesian modeling / Probabilistic programming - Number game